1.Vulnerability Management Overview

 What does vulnerability management entail?

 There are five core steps for effective vulnerability management.
-These steps align with your Cyber Exposure lifecycle.
+These steps align with your cybersecurity lifecycle.

 Etapa 1: Descobrir